spatie/laravel-uptime-monitor/README.md

 [![StyleCI](https://styleci.io/repos/67774357/shield?branch=master)](https://styleci.io/repos/67774357)
 [![Total Downloads](https://img.shields.io/packagist/dt/spatie/laravel-uptime-monitor.svg?style=flat-square)](https://packagist.org/packages/spatie/laravel-uptime-monitor)

 Laravel-uptime-monitor is a powerful, easy to configure uptime monitor.
 It will notify you when your site is down (and when it comes back up).
 You can also be notified a few days before an SSL certificate on one of your sites expires.
-Under the hood, the package leverages Laravel 5.3's notifications, so it's easy to use Slack, Telegram or your preferred notification provider.
+Under the hood, the package leverages Laravel native notifications, so it's easy to use Slack, Telegram or your preferred notification provider.

 You'll find extensive documentation on https://docs.spatie.be/laravel-uptime-monitor/v1.
 It includes detailed info on how to install and use the package.